hofstadter-io/hof/README.md

 sharable workspaces, contexts, dev setups, and much much more.

-All to help you get more done with less.
+`hof` helps you get more done with less

 ### features

-- __cuelang__: powered by the logic and unification which therein lies https://cuelang.org
+- __single source of truth__: designs mean you can write your idea down in one place, and make all the things from that.
+  The `hof` tool takes in two directories (designs and generators) and outputs any number of files and directories.
 - __data models__: create, view, diff, calculate / migrate, and manage your data models
 - __code gen__: generate code, data, and config from your data models and designs
 - __poly run__: run polyglot command and scripts seamlessly across runtimes (go, js, py, bash, custom)